by Michael Botur

 Si nodded, and that was that.
 ‘We’ll add an extra T to the Lust.
 Got to make the credentials credible.
 If anybody asks, it’s an ethnic Bavarian name.
 Means turnip farmer.’

 We toasted our cups in agreement.
-The novel was practically complete; within two days, Sadistic Search by T. H. S. Lustt would couriered to University Press.
-We’d pay to have it printed, published and promoted on campus.
-Even the banging on the door from our flatmate seemed to be banging of support.
+The novel was practically complete; within two days, Sadistic Search by T. H. S. Lustt would be couriered to University Press.
+We would pay to have it printed, published and promoted on campus.
+Even the banging from our flatmate seemed to be banging of support.

-Jean-Paul Fernandes’ office was not the silent sanctum it ought to have been.
-He was trying to get through the twenty unread emails on his computer screen, but there was a noise distracting him.
+Jean-Paul Fernandes was trying to get through the twenty unread emails on his computer screen, but there was a noise distracting him.
 Chatter and hyperbole and repartee.
 He pushed stacks of books and bookmarks and book vouchers away from the windowsill to investigate what was happening three floors below in the quad.
 There were students in twos and threes walking out of Campus Classics, all holding little brown bags.
-A pull-up banner rippling in the wind advertised some raunchy romance on sale.
+A pull-up banner rippling in the wind advertized some raunchy romance on sale.
 He could have sworn the banner wasn’t there last time he’d looked out the window.

 Jean-Paul pulled his coat on and went down to investigate.
 Let those beseeching his inbox with letters begging for positive reviews wait a little longer.
-As Literary Editor, Jean-Paul made it a point of pride to keep people squirming as they awaited their judgement in a pithy review.
+As Literary Editor, Jean-Paul made it a point of pride to keep people squirming as they awaited their judgement.
 Jean-Paul had standards to protect.

 As Jean-Paul tiptoed downstairs, he brushed elbows with editor in chief Leanne Hornby.
 Out of her arms tumbled a softcover book featuring a woman’s neck being licked on the cover, apparently authored by a T. H. S. Lustt.